Reviewed for FY 2025-26. Sourced from RBI Master Directions, CBDT circulars and the underlying statute. Runs entirely in your browser.Methodology →

 Below ₹15L CTC and without large deductions, the new regime almost always wins.
 With HRA exemption + 80C + 80D + home loan interest stacked, old regime can win at ₹15-25L CTC.
 Above ₹25L the math shifts back toward new regime even with stacked deductions, because the marginal slab in old regime is 30% vs 30% in new regime but the lower slabs in new regime kick in earlier.

 Run both regimes through the calculator with your actual deduction stack to make the call.
-Don’t go by rules of thumb on this — the cross-over depends heavily on your specific deductions and CTC level.
+Don’t go by rules of thumb on this.
+The cross-over depends heavily on your specific deductions and CTC level.

 Frequently asked questions